Magnetic fields in galactic environments probed by Fast Radio Bursts: Statistical inference

 \subsection{Inference results}

-Given the expression for the joint likelihood function described in Section~\ref{sec:like} and the choice of priors in Section~\ref{sec:priros}, we now proceed to sample this $\mathcal{L}_{\rm joint}$.
-In what follows, we adopt the publicly available affine-invariant MCMC sampling algorithm \texttt{EMCEE} by \cite{fm2013} to obtain the posterior probability distributions for our model parameters.
+Given the expression for the joint-likelihood function described in Section~\ref{sec:like} and the choice of priors in Section~\ref{sec:priros}, we proceeded to sample this $\mathcal{L}_{\rm joint}$.
+We adopted the publicly available affine-invariant MCMC sampling algorithm \texttt{EMCEE} by \cite{fm2013} to obtain the posterior probability distributions for our model parameters.

-The resulting posterior PDFs of the four model parameters $\Theta \equiv \{ \fgas, \bhalos, \bhosts, \blocal \}$ are illustrated in Figure~\ref{fig:mcmc_data}, where the red (blue) contours correspond to the $68\%$ ($95\%$) confidence intervals (CI), whereas the marginalized 1D posterior PDFs for each of the model parameters are shown in the diagonal top panels.
-It is apparent upon inspection of the marginalized posterior PDFs, that for some of the considered model parameters we can only place upper limits, whereas for the others we are able to make a measurement.
-In order to distinguish between these two cases we adopt the following criterion.
-If the peak of the posterior PDF is at least four times larger than the larger of the two posterior PDF values at the edges of the corresponding parameter range, then we classify it as a measurement.
-We then quote the median $50{\rm th}$ percentile of the marginalized posterior distributions as the measured values, while the corresponding uncertainties are estimated from the $16{\rm th}$ and $84{\rm th}$ percentiles, respectively.
-On the other hand, if the above criterion is not met, we report an upper limit by quoting the $84$th percentile (effectively, $1\sigma$) of the posterior PDF for a given parameter.
+The resulting posterior PDFs of the four model parameters $\Theta \equiv \{ \fgas, \bhalos, \bhosts, \blocal \}$ are illustrated in Figure~\ref{fig:mcmc_data}, where the orange (blue) contours correspond to the $68\%$ ($95\%$) confidence intervals (CIs), whereas the marginalised 1D posterior PDFs for each of the model parameters are shown in the diagonal top panels.
+It is apparent upon inspection of the marginalised posterior PDF that, for some of the considered model parameters, we can only place upper limits, whereas for the others we are able to make a measurement.
+In order to distinguish between these two cases, we adopted the following criterion.
+If the peak of the posterior PDF is significantly larger than the posterior PDF values at the edges of the corresponding parameter range, then we classified it as a measurement.
+We then quoted the median $50{\rm th}$ percentile of the marginalised posterior distributions as the measured values, while the corresponding uncertainties are estimated from the $16{\rm th}$ and $84{\rm th}$ percentiles, respectively.
+On the other hand, if the above criterion was not met, we reported an upper limit by quoting the $84$th percentile (effectively $1\sigma$) of the posterior PDF for a given parameter.